ccammack/cannon/README.md

 By default, MIME detection is accomplished on Linux using the built-in *file* command and on Windows using the version of *file* that ships with *git* for Windows.

+Also, the default configuration relies on Google Chrome for previews.
+Modify the configuration as explained below to use another browser.

 # Integration

 Configuring [lf](https://github.com/gokcehan/lf) to use Cannon requires that one set the previewer and also map a key to toggle the server on and off.